Technology Training

 Stay Connected and Engaged through Technology

-CVCOA offers a variety of opportunites and resources to help older adults gain confidence and comfort with using technology.
+CVCOA offers a variety of opportunities and resources to help older adults gain confidence and comfort with using technology.
 Building technology skills can help you stay connected with friends and family and provide a way to engage with lifelong learning opportunities.

 Please contact the CVCOA Helpline at 802-477-1364 to learn more about technology training.